opensafely/documentation/docs/ehrql-new-tutorial.md

     but you can choose any valid filename.

 ## Example dataset definition 1a: A minimal dataset definition

+### Learning objectives

+By the end of this tutorial, you should know how to:

+* Write a very simple dataset definition
+* Run that dataset definition with Data Builder

+### The dataset definition we will work with

 This is a minimal, but still valid, dataset definition: